Oil-for-Food Programme: Financial statistics

-Over US$53 billion worth of Iraqi oil was sold on the world market.
-About US$46 billion of this was intended to provide for the humanitarian needs of the Iraqi people such as food and medicine, given the context of international economic sanctions.
+Over US$54 billion worth of Iraqi oil was sold on the world market.
+About US$46 billion of these funds intended to provide humanitarian aid to the Iraqi people.
+This included food and medicine, given the context of international economic sanctions.
 A considerable portion was spent on Gulf War reparations paid through a compensation fund (25% starting December 2000).
 UN administrative and operational costs for the programme was US$1.2 billion; the cost of the weapons inspection programme was also paid from these funds.
 Internal audits have not been made public.

 End of the programme

 Shortly before US-led Coalition forces launched an invasion of Iraq, UN Secretary-General Kofi Annan suspended the programme and evacuated more than 300 workers monitoring the distribution of supplies.

 On 28 March 2003, Annan, the United States, and Britain asked the UN Security Council to ensure that nearly US$10 billion in goods Iraq had ordered and that were already approved—including US$2.4 billion for food—could enter the country once conditions allowed.
 The resolution under discussion made clear that the chief responsibility for addressing humanitarian consequences of the war would fall to the United States and Britain if they took control of the country.
 Under the 1949 Fourth Geneva Convention these are the responsibilities of the occupying power.

 On 22 May 2003, UN Security Council Resolution 1483 granted authority to the Coalition Provisional Authority to use Iraq's oil revenue.
 The programme's remaining funds, $10 billion, were transferred over a six-month winding-up period to the Development Fund for Iraq under the Coalition Provisional Authority's control; this represented 14% of the programme's total income over 5 years.

 The programme was formally terminated on 21 November 2003 and its major functions were turned over to the Coalition Provisional Authority.